 When you are done sending the information, the company will review the story, to begin with, credit card processing for the payments with the Shopify plan gateway.
 It is mentioned in their terms of service that the Shopify plan will allow you to use Shopify right away.
 They can also terminate the account right away without giving any notice if they discover any violation.

 How do Shopify payments process funds?

 The best part about the basic Shopify features is that the users can track their money in real-time with the Shopify dashboard’s help.
 So there is no requirement for you to access another external platform every other time.
 The funds will generally take three business days so that they can reach directly into your bank account.
 It might take longer if the location is at much distance.

 Another drawback is that e-commerce Shopify can sometimes freeze your cash funds so that they can have a solution for all the disputes, chargebacks, and all the other suspicious activity.
 This can be a significant drawback as the store will not provide transparency, which can also be frustrating.

 Do Shopify payments work with multiple currencies?

 Shopify payments provide support to all the multiple currencies, and the prices can be raised or decreased drastically based on the current currency and the rounding rule.
 It is a known fact that Shopify does not charge its users any hidden fees.
-For your prices to be present neatly for the customers, the rounding rules are often used.
-For example, the prices are supposed to end with 0.90 or 0.99 even after the conversion rate.
+For your prices to be present neatly for the customers, rounding rules are often used.
+For example, the prices are supposed to end at 0.90 or 0.99 even after the conversion rate.